craiggrabowski/predictr/README.md

 #> [2,]    4
 ```

-In this example, we call predictor on a model object produced using linear regression.
-This new object implements the predict method, except now the output is expressed as a matrix.
-There are a few reasons for performing this extra step.
+We create a model object using linear regression and then convert to a new object using `predictor()`.
+This new object implements the `predict()` method, but its implementation does not produce the same results as the original regression object.
+In particular, the output is now expressed as a matrix instead of a numeric vector.

+The new object created by `predictor()` has a few advantages over the object produced using a call to `lm()`.
 First, the new object is significantly smaller than the existing model object:

 ``` r
 pryr::object_size(model)